What Are Factors That May Affect Breast Density?

 2. Stapleton SM, Oseni TO, Bababekov YJ, Hung YC, Chang DC.
 Race/ethnicity and age distribution of breast cancer diagnosis in the United States.
 JAMA Surg 2018; 153:594-595

-13. Is there a relationship between having dense breasts and pathogenic BRCA gene mutations?
+12. Is there a relationship between having dense breasts and pathogenic BRCA gene variants (mutations)?

-Disease-causing BRCA gene mutations and dense breasts are each independent risk factors for the development of breast cancer; however, pathogenic BRCA1 or BRCA2 mutations are associated with a much higher risk than that of having dense breasts.
-As BRCA1 and BRCA2 mutations are associated with a higher risk, MRI is part of routine screening beginning at age 25 to 30 for women who have these mutations, regardless of breast density.
-Cancers are also more likely to develop at a younger age in women with disease-causing mutations in BRCA genes, and the breasts are usually dense at younger ages making mammography especially ineffective as a standalone test in such women.
+Disease-causing BRCA gene variants and dense breasts are each independent risk factors for the development of breast cancer; however, pathogenic BRCA1 or BRCA2 variants are associated with a much higher risk than that of having dense breasts.
+As BRCA1 and BRCA2 disease-causing variants are associated with a higher risk, MRI is part of routine screening beginning at age 25 to 30 for women who have these variants, regardless of breast density.
+Cancers are also more likely to develop at a younger age in women with disease-causing variants in BRCA genes, and the breasts are usually dense at younger ages making mammography especially ineffective as a standalone test in such women.

-14. What is the recommended breast screening for women with disease-causing mutations?
+13. What is the recommended breast screening for women with disease-causing genetic variants (mutations)?

-National Comprehensive Cancer Network (NCCN) guidelines recommend annual screening MRI beginning by age 25, with the addition of mammography beginning at age 30, in women who are known to carry pathogenic mutations in BRCA1 or BRCA2 (unless the woman has had bilateral mastectomy), and in women who are first-degree relatives of known mutation carriers but who are themselves untested (see table below) [1].
+National Comprehensive Cancer Network (NCCN) guidelines recommend annual screening MRI beginning by age 25, with the addition of mammography beginning at age 30, in women who are known to carry pathogenic/likely pathogenic variants in BRCA1 or BRCA2 (unless the woman has had bilateral mastectomy), and in women who are untested first-degree relatives of those with known pathogenic/likely pathogenic variants (see table below) [1].

-In addition to disease-causing mutation carriers and their untested first-degree relatives, annual screening MRI is recommended in addition to mammography/tomosynthesis in the following subgroups of women:
+In addition to pathogenic/likely pathogenic variant carriers and their untested first-degree relatives, annual screening MRI is recommended in addition to mammography/tomosynthesis in the following subgroups of women:

-- Women with a calculated lifetime risk (LTR) of breast cancer of 20% or greater are recommended to begin annual screening MRI by age 25-30 [2, 3].
-Any of the models used to predict risk of a pathogenic mutation [Tyrer-Cuzick (IBIS), Penn II, BOADICEA, BRCAPRO], or the Claus model, but NOT the Gail model, can be used to estimate lifetime risk for purposes of screening MRI guidelines.
+- Women with a calculated lifetime risk (LTR) of breast cancer of 20% or greater are recommended to begin annual screening MRI.
+Starting age varies according to different guidelines [2-5] but may be as early as age 25-30 [4].
+Any of the models used to predict risk of a pathogenic variant [Tyrer-Cuzick (IBIS), Penn II, BOADICEA, BRCAPRO], or the Claus model, but NOT the Gail model, can be used to estimate lifetime risk for purposes of annual screening MRI eligibility.

-- Annual MRI may be considered in addition to annual mammography or tomosynthesis in women with a personal history of breast cancer diagnosed after age 50 or without dense breasts, and/or a history of LCIS or prior atypia (ADH, ALH, atypical papilloma) [3, 5].
+- Annual MRI may be considered in addition to annual mammography or tomosynthesis in women with a personal history of breast cancer diagnosed after age 50 or without dense breasts [4], and/or a history of LCIS or prior atypia (ADH, ALH, atypical papilloma) [3, 4].

-NCCN Breast Cancer Screening Guidelines in Women Who Carry or Are First-Degree Untested Relatives of Individuals with Pathogenic Mutations Known to Increase Breast Cancer Risk [1]
+NCCN Breast Cancer Screening Guidelines in Women Who Carry or Are First-Degree Untested Relatives of Individuals with Pathogenic Variants or Variants Known or Likely to Increase Breast Cancer Risk [1]

 Gene | Associated Hereditary Cancer Syndromes | NCCN Breast Cancer Screening Guidelines | |